CUAHSI/gallery/source/gallery/python/research/Script for processing street flood reports/index.rst

     <div class=example-description>
         <h2> Description </h2>
-        <p>Script and accompanying notebook written in Python 2.7 for processing street flood reports made by City of Norfolk staff.</p>
+        <p>Script and accompanying notebook written in Python 2.7 for processing street flood reports made by City of Norfolk staff.
+The output data from this script were used as target values for street data-driven flood prediction severity modeling.
+This modeling is described in this Journal of Hydrology paper: https://doi.org/10.1016/j.jhydrol.2018.01.044.</p>
     </div>